-Chernihiv: Russian missile strike kills five, Ukraine says
+Chernihiv: Russian missile strike kills six, Ukraine says

 - Published

-Five people were killed and 37 injured when a Russian missile struck the heart of the northern Ukrainian city of Chernihiv, the interior ministry said.
+Six people including a six-year-old child were killed when a Russian missile struck the northern Ukrainian city of Chernihiv, Ukraine's interior ministry said.

+The victims were on their way to church to celebrate a religious holiday when the missile hit, the ministry said.

-Eleven children were among those wounded.
-A main square, university building and a theatre have reportedly been damaged.
+A main square, university building and a theatre have reportedly been damaged in the attack.

-President Volodymyr Zelensky posted a short video showing heavily damaged parked cars.
+President Volodymyr Zelensky posted a short video showing damaged cars and the square littered with debris.
+One body could also be briefly seen.

-Chernihiv is close to the border with Belarus.
+Chernihiv is near the Belarus border.

 It was occupied by Russia at the beginning of the invasion, but then recaptured by Ukrainian troops.